MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/group-managed-service-accounts/manage/reference/security-options/Network-security--Restrict-NTLM--Add-remote-server-exceptions-for-NTLM-authentication.md

 If you define an exception list of servers to which client computers are allowed to use NTLM authentication, then NTLM authentication traffic will continue to flow between those client applications and servers.
 The servers then are vulnerable to any malicious attack that takes advantage of security weaknesses in NTLM.

 ### Countermeasure
-When you use **Network Security: Restrict NTLM: Outgoing NTLM traffic to remote servers** in audit\-only mode, you can determine by reviewing which client applications are making NTLM authentication requests to the remote servers in your environment.
-When assessed, you will have to determine on a case\-by\-case basis if NTLM authentication still minimally meets your security requirements.
+When you use **Network Security: Restrict NTLM: Outgoing NTLM traffic to remote servers** in audit-only mode, you can determine by reviewing which client applications are making NTLM authentication requests to the remote servers in your environment.
+When assessed, you will have to determine on a case-by-case basis if NTLM authentication still minimally meets your security requirements.
 If not, the client application has to be upgraded to use something other than NTLM authentication.

 ### Potential impact
 Defining a list of servers for this policy setting will enable NTLM authentication traffic from the client application that uses those servers, and this might result in a security vulnerability.